Loading...

 Can you point to the name of the author?
 Well done if you are pointing to the name of the author.

-And finally, one more pointing finger, point to the illustrator.
+And finally, one more pointing finger.

 Fantastic.

-So, Anna Hibiscus is a character created by the author.
+So Anna Hibiscus is a character created by the author.

 The author's name is Atinuke.